(by Sera)

 But now you and I've gotten to know each other a bit.
 We've joined forces in celebrating the lusciousness of Rachel Weisz's breasts and Aimee Bender's prose, we've basked in our shared boredom in schul, we've swung bats in synchrony at the Very Hot Jew Perpetual Hitler Burning Effigy PiƱata.

 So it's time to deepen the convo a notch.
 Talk about the ambivalent shit.
 It's time for me to tell you that when I'm in a big crowd of L.A.
 Jews, I don't always feel like I belong.
 I feel like my history is vastly different from most of theirs.
 (That even includes Simon.
 Obviously, we share many traits and get on like a house on fire, but there are also a lot of things about my background that I have to go into some detail to explain to him.
 And vice versa.
 And yes, maybe we could explain things more simply if we had the conversation before the tequila came out, but come on.
 Like we want to talk without our dear friend, Watermelon Margarita.)
-Want to hear the funny part?
-I can only imagine you do.
-And by the way, thank you for hanging with me through so many paragraphs with no jokes.
-You're swell.

 The funny part is, when you add up my Morose Jew DNA and my stressy Immigrant Kid childhood and my Existentialist Polish influence ... you get a pretty happy chick.
 Weird, right?
 I mean, it's not like I'm Little Miss Sunshine, but I'm not the Gay Proust Uncle, either.